What Temp To Chill White Wine

 Having experimented with various white wines over the years, I’ve found that a wine refrigerator or a simple kitchen fridge set at the ideal temperature can work wonders in enhancing the overall drinking experience.
 I often use a wine thermometer to ensure that my white wines are at the perfect chilling temperature before serving.

-See also How Do You Mail A Bottle Of Wine
+See also Do You Refrigerate Prosecco

 Final Thoughts